Movie Review: "The Circle"

 Pro: Both Sides (+10pts)

-This movie presents a revolutionary piece of surveillance technology that is integrated into a social media giant.
-I thought this movie did an excellent job of weighing both sides of what this technology would mean to the general population.
-It shows this technology giving huge benefits and saving lives, but it also shows how the technology can put lives at risk.
-The movie shows how this technology can connect people and improve quality of life, but it also shows areas in which this technology can diminish quality of life.
-I really got the impression that the writers cared about making sure both positives and negatives were accurately and fairly depicted in this movie.
-His movie challenges its audience by giving viewers an interesting debate within themselves.
-Would you be for or against the implementation of this technology and software?
-It is a compelling question that you will ask yourself throughout this movie, and you just might find your opinion changing back and forth as the movie progresses.
+This movie presented a revolutionary piece of surveillance technology that was integrated into a social media giant.
+I thought the filmmakers did an excellent job of weighing both sides of what this technology would mean to the general population.
+They showed this technology giving huge benefits and saving lives, but they also showed how it could put lives at risk.
+The movie showed how this technology could connect people and improve quality of life, but it also showed areas in which this technology can diminish quality of life and drive people isolate people.
+I really got the impression that the writers cared about making sure that the positives and negatives were accurately and fairly depicted in this movie, and I thought that they achieved this.
+The movie challenges its audience by giving viewers an interesting debate on a relevant issue: privacy.

 Con: John Boyega (-5pts)

-My problem has nothing to do with the actor himself but, rather, how little we see of this character.
-I do not want to give away who this character is, but what I will say is that his backstory is very important to the plot of this movie.
-Unfortunately, this movie gives hardly any focus to developing this character.
-This is a shame because it is a rather interesting storyline that could have been added to this movie and it would have been compelling to watch the contrast between John Boyega and Tom Hanks' characters while Emma Watson's character was caught between the two.
-I think I that is an element that this movie could have benefited from.
+My problem with this character had nothing to do with the actor playing him, but rather, how little we actually saw of the character.
+I do not want to give away who this character was, and what their role was with the Circle, but what I can say is that his backstory was very important to the plot of the movie.
+Unfortunately, the filmmakers gave hardly any focus to developing the character.
+This was a shame because he had a rather interesting story that could have been shown on screen, and it would have made me a lot more interested in the movie.
+Showing his story would have made the overall movie more impactful, as it would have been compelling to watch the contrast between John Boyega and Tom Hanks' characters, while Emma Watson's character was caught between the two.
+Long story short, the filmmakers had an interesting character here, whose story could have significantly improved my interest in the movie, but the filmmakers ultimately ended up giving him too little focus.

 Pro: Emma Watson (+6pts)

 While I do not think there was any one scene in which Emma Watson blew me away with her performance, this movie needed a talented actress in the lead role.
-As I said before, this movie relies on playing with the audience's stance on this innovative technology.
-The movie is constantly going back and forth, weighing the good and the bad in a way that, I think, works really well.
-However we are experiencing the events of this movie from the perspective of Mae (Emma Watson) so in order for the "back and forth" element to work, the actress playing Mae needed to be able to play the "back and forth" opinion convincingly.
-I thought Emma Watson did a very good job with this role.
+As I said before, this movie relied on playing with the audience's stance on this innovative technology.
+The movie was constantly going back and forth, weighing the good and the bad in a way that, I think, worked really well.
+However, we are experiencing the events of this movie from the perspective of Mae (Emma Watson), so in order for the "back and forth" element to work, the actress playing Mae needed to be able to play the "back and forth" opinion convincingly.
+The filmmakers needed us, the audience, to be conflicted on this issue, and in order to do that, we needed to believe that the main character could have gone either way with it.
+Her opinion of the technology was a twisting and turning roller-coaster, and I thought Emma Watson did a very good job playing that in a natural and believable way.

 Con: Karen Gillan (-4pts)